dives88/PUI2/HW7_dhi211/README.md

 Assignment 2: I started the write up with Imran finishing it and Srikanth providing input.
 Our document is attached in PDF form, or can be found here: https://www.authorea.com/210947/1TFOO9JcPyG635su70csNw

-Assingment 3: I worked with Imran and Srikanth on this assignment.
+Assingment 3: I worked with Srikanth on this assignment.
+He did the coding after working on it with Jon, I caught up and got up to speed on this assignment.